 Information regarding Equivalent or Lower Qualification (ELQ)

 If you have a previously been awarded a degree, you may be affected by the Government’s ELQ policy.
 Those who fall under the ELQ policy will need to pay the course fees themselves as they will not be subsidised by the Government.
-Please read the information below to find out whether you will be affected.
+Please contact Admissions for further information.

 - Should a student be required by the Programme Assessment Board to retake a module (which requires attending all timetabled sessions, undertaking all directed hours and submitting all assessment elements, even when an element – but not the module – has been passed previously) a fee of £1100 is applicable.